virtualsquare/v2glossary/README.md

 ## unreal (v²)

+It is a test module of VUOS.
+It virtualize the entire file system in `/unreal` and in `/unreal/unreal` (for second level virtualization).

 ## unrealuidgid (v²)

-It's a module of VUOS.
+It is a module of VUOS.
 It virtualizes the system calls involving the user identity (`getuid`, `getgid`, etc.) returning always the value 0, as happens when the super user executes them.